aketza-ayo/java8-ocp-study-notes/#7 - Concurrency.md

 }
 ```

-When this code ezxecutes, it will consistenly output the following:
+When this code executes, it will consistenly output the following:
 ```
 1 2 3 4 5 6 7 8 9 10
 ```